ucsf-deb/bifs/README.rst

-We are currently working on making the package fully PyPi compatible so it will be easy to install, including installing all dependencies In the meantime one can just get the package from GitHub (e.g. via clone) and manually install the depencies, e.g. via the pip command (a good way to automatically install a number of the depencies is to start with an environment designed for scientific processing in Python, e.g. Entought's Canopy environment).
+We are currently working on making the package fully PyPi compatible so it will be easy to install, including installing all dependencies In the meantime one can just get the package from GitHub (e.g. via clone) and manually install the dependencies, e.g. via the pip command (a good way to automatically install a number of the dependencies is to start with an environment designed for scientific processing in Python, e.g. Enthought's Canopy environment).

 The currently required packages are (BIFS is known to work with the following versions but will typically work with many earlier